ros2/rviz/rviz_visual_testing_framework/docs/README.md

 ## Running the tests

-In order to run the tests, they have to be build first and executed seperately.
+In order to run the tests, they have to be built first and executed seperately.
 Use the following commands:

     colcon build --cmake-args -DEnableVisualTests=True -DBUILD_TESTING=1